Composer Spotlight Award - Production Music Awards

 Tell me more...

-This category intends to lift up the the work of composers who are in the early stages of their production music careers, regardless of age or prior experience in other fields of music composition.
+This category intends to lift up the work of composers who are in the early stages of their production music careers, regardless of age or prior experience in other fields of music composition.

 The Awards want to highlight the work of these Composers and open the door to building relationships with production music libraries.